dev-cafe/parselglossy/README.rst

 Requirements
 ------------

-* Python 3.4 or later.
+* Python 3.6 or later.
+We have plans to support Py 3.4+ once the dust settles.

 Features